mariuzka/pop2net/paper/paper.md

 In Pop2net, relations are represented as a graph of agents and locations.
 Locations act as a contact layer, representing specific contexts through which agents connect.
 This makes it easy to generate and manage custom network structures in an agent-based model.
-Pop2net is mainly an extension to the existing agent-based modeling framework AgentPy [@foramitti_agentpy_2021], but it can also be used to generate networks for other modeling frameworks.
+Pop2net extends the existing agent-based modeling framework AgentPy [@foramitti_agentpy_2021], while also providing functionality for generating networks compatible with other modeling frameworks.

 # Statement of Need

-Currently, there are only a few tools designed to create and manage networks for agent-based modeling.
+Currently, there are only a few tools designed to create and manage networks in agent-based models.
-General-purpose agent-based modeling packages such as Mesa [@kazil_utilizing_2020], AgentPy [@foramitti_agentpy_2021] or Melodie [@yu_melodie_2023], provide basic data types to represent networks, but they lack tools to create these network structures and do not provide bipartite graphs.
+General-purpose agent-based modeling frameworks, such as NetLogo [@wilensky_netlogo_1999], Mesa [@kazil_utilizing_2020], AgentPy [@foramitti_agentpy_2021], and Melodie [@yu_melodie_2023], offer basic data types for representing networks but lack advanced tools for creating custom network structures and provide only limited support for bipartite graphs out of the box.
-Existing network generators explicitly designed for agent-based modeling, such as SynthPops [@mistry_synthpops_2021], lack generalization and are often domain-specific and limited in scope.
+Existing network generators designed specifically for agent-based modeling, such as SynthPops [@mistry_synthpops_2021], often lack generalization, being domain-specific and limited in scope.
-Thus, most agent-based models rely on highly abstract network models, e.g., using NetworkX in Python [@hagberg_exploring_2008] and randomly placing agents within these graphs [@amblard_which_2015].
+As a result, most agent-based models rely on highly abstract network models, often utilizing tools like NetworkX in Python [@hagberg_exploring_2008] and randomly placing agents within these graphs [@amblard_which_2015].
-This approach generates networks with low realism and custom modifications to adapt the network to the research design are often complicated and inflexible.
+This approach typically produces networks with low realism, and custom modifications to tailor the network to specific research designs are often complex and inflexible.

-Pop2net aims to fill this gap in the toolbox of agent-based modelers by providing a framework for creating and managing custom network structures while having the possibility to integrate empirical data and traditional network models.
+Pop2net aims to address this gap in the toolkit of agent-based modelers by offering a framework for creating and managing custom network structures, with the flexibility to integrate empirical data and traditional network models.
-We identify three core features of Pop2net that existing software for agent-based modeling is currently missing:
+We identify three core features of Pop2net that are currently lacking in existing software for agent-based modeling:

 1. **A bipartite approach to networks.**
     Pop2net implements a bipartite approach to networks, which simplifies the creation and management of relations between agents in simulation models.